EgboUchenna/Hospice/README.md

 - Delete all operations(\*)
 - A mock database to handle data storage.
 - All methods marked (\*) can be carried out by an DOCTOR staff alone.

+> Properties and methods of each object

+Staff Object contains the following properties:

+- Name.
+- Email.
+- Password.
+- ID (Auto increment).
+***
+Operations Object contains the following properties:
+- Staff ID.
+- Time of activity.
+-  Date of Activity.
+- ID (Auto increment).
+- Activities in the Opreations.
+***

 ## Inspiration